 - Neath Port Talbot: The A4109, a kilometre north of Glynneath Golf Club (Lat 51.77 Lon -3.61)

 - Pembrokeshire: The A477, just north of Milton Marsh (Lat 51.69 Lon -4.83)

 - Powys: The A489, just east of Caersws (Lat 52.52, Lon -3.4)

 As you can tell, a lot of the roads in Britain still aren’t too convenient when it comes to breaking down, especially those situated in the countryside, far from necessary services and at times, a decent phone signal!

 To help avoid an unnecessary breakdown, why read our guides, such as this one on how to maintain your car if it’s not being driven often.
-Alternatively, if your car is becoming a breakdown risk whenever it takes to the road, it could be time to consider scrapping it?
-Find out more here.
+Alternatively, if your car is becoming a breakdown risk whenever it takes to the road, it could be time to consider getting rid of it?
+Find out more about scrapping your car.